-On 28 September 2023, it was announced that Sir Robert Stheeman, the Chief Executive of the DMO, would be retiring on 30 June 2024 and a recruitment process for a successor commenced in late December 2023.
-On 16 April 2024, Jessica Pulay was announced as the new Chief Executive from 1 July 2024.
+On 28 September 2023, it was announced that Sir Robert Stheeman, the Chief Executive of the DMO, would be retiring on 30 June 2024 and an open recruitment process for a successor commenced in late December 2023.
+On 16 April 2024, Jessica Pulay was announced as the new Chief Executive and commended this role on 1 July 2024.